Dave Trembley: Post-Baltimore

 Trembley was the minor league field coordinator for the Atlanta Braves during the 2011 and 2012 seasons.
 On October 19, 2012, Trembley was announced to be a member of the 2013 Houston Astros coaching staff.
 Later that year, it was announced Trembley would be the third base coach.
 Trembley was relieved of his duties as the Houston Astros bench coach on September 1, 2014, and rejoined the Braves as director of player development/Field Coordinator in October 2014.
 In May 2021 Trembley was named the Manager by MLB/USA Baseball to Manage at Bristol, Va. in the Appalachian League.
 In March 2022, Trembley was named manager of the State College Spikes, a collegiate summer baseball team of the MLB Draft League based in State College, Pennsylvania.

-In 2023 returned to MLB Draft League as the Manager of the State College Spikes.Named by USA Baseball as a Manager in 16U/17U National Team Development Program July 2024.
+In February 2026, Trembley was rehired as the manager of the State College Spikes after his previous tenure ended with a 23-24 record in 2023.

-Personal life

-Trembley has a bachelor's degree in physical education and a master's degree in education, both from the State University of New York at Brockport.
-He also did graduate work in sports psychology at Penn State.
-During the offseason, Trembley, his wife, Patti, and their son, Kevin, live in Daytona Beach Shores, Florida.
-He was inducted into the Lancaster JetHawks Baseball Hall of Fame in 2008, Antelope Valley College Sports Hall of Fame in 2009, the Florida State League Hall of Fame in 2012, and the State University of New York at Brockport Hall of Fame October 3, 2015.October 28, 2023 inducted into North Country Sports Hall of Fame.